pnp/cli-microsoft365/docs/docs/user-guide/use-cli-api.md

 ## Integrate CLI for Microsoft 365 in your app

 If you build apps in Node.js, you can integrate CLI for Microsoft 365 using its API.
 This API lets you call any of the CLI's commands.
-We recommend to use the await operator to wait for the promise returned from the executeCommand function.
 The following examples show how you could call several CLI for Microsoft 365 commands in a Node.js app:

 ```javascript
 const { executeCommand } = require('@pnp/cli-microsoft365');